History of the Israel Defense Forces: Yom Kippur War

 In the Sinai Peninsula, Israeli armor was unable to prevent or push back Egyptian infantry crossing the Suez Canal.
 Most of the fortified Bar Lev Line was captured within the first two days of the war.
 Subsequent Israeli counterattacks launched by reserve forces arriving to the front were disastrous, and the Israelis were forced to withdraw to a new defensive line.
 On 14 October, the Israelis repelled a renewed Egyptian attack, and the following day launched their counteroffensive.
 On 16 October the Israelis crossed the Suez Canal and attempted to capture the towns of Ismailia and Suez and to cut off Egyptian supply lines.
 The Israelis failed to capture either town, but succeeded on 24 October in cutting off the supply lines of the Egyptian Third Army to the south after breaking for a few hours a United Nations ceasefire resolution.
 The price of the war was heavy.
 2,800 Israelis were killed and 9,000 were wounded.
 About 300 Israeli soldiers were taken captive.
-Egyptian and Syrian casualties are estimated at around 15,000 and about 30,000 were wounded.
+Egyptian and Syrian casualties are estimated at 15,000 and about 30,000 were wounded.
 8,300 Egyptian soldiers and 400 Syrian soldiers were captured.

 In Israel, the war caused a public outrage, forcing the government to appoint an investigation commission.
 The Agranat Commission found serious flaws in the functioning of the intelligence forecasting branch, which failed to foresee the war and ignored various warnings.
 The Chief of Staff, David Elazar ("Dado") resigned after harsh criticism by the commission.
 Although the commission praised Israeli Prime Minister Golda Meir on her leadership during the war, she resigned following the war and was replaced by Yitzhak Rabin.